bisturi/bisturi/docs/reference/10_callables.md

 The more flexible method is to use a callable which will be invoked during the parsing to know how much to consume.
-You can use any kind of callable, functions, methods or lambdas.
+You can use any kind of callable: functions, methods or lambdas.

 ```python
 >>> class VariableUsingCallable(Packet):